Methodology

 As in previous waves of the Survey of Childcare and Early Years Providers (SCEYP), the study comprised a representative sample of three distinct provider populations in England, each of which was analysed separately:

-• Group-based providers (GBP): childcare providers registered with Ofsted and operating in non-domestic premises;
+• Group-based providers (GBP): childcare providers registered with Ofsted and operating on non-domestic premises;

-• School-based providers (SBP): nursery provision in schools and maintained nursery schools;
+• School-based providers (SBP): maintained nursery schools and other schools offering nursery classes;

 • Private GBPs;